linkthehylian/UNOTweaks/README.md

 - Skip intro videos
 - Custom deck and card skins
 - Toggle to enable or disable V-Sync
+- Set your preferred FPS when V-Sync is disabled

 ### Credits
 - linkthehylian